 YAG Laser Treatment

-Once the drops have taken effect, the surgeon will use the YAG laser to create an opening in the centre of the lens capsule.
+- Once the drops have taken effect, the surgeon will use the YAG laser capsulotomy to create an opening in the centre of the lens capsule.

-Here, the opening will allow you a clear passage of light to pass through your eye.
-Generally, the results are immediate, however due to the dilation drops, your vision may be a little blurry to begin with!
+- Here, the opening will allow a clear passage of light to travel through your eye.
+Generally, the results are immediate, and your vision will return to the standard it was when you first had surgery.
+However, due to the dilation drops, your vision may be a little blurry to begin with!